xcart/xcart-docs/_pages/kb_en/orders/order_management.md

 ![listing.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/listing.png)

 The orders listing page has an advanced search panel where an admin can choose orders to work with according to several paramethers.
-The chosen filters can then be saved and will be displayed as a preset filter on top of the page.
+The chosen filters can then be saved and will be displayed as preset filters on top of the page.

 ![advanced-search.png]({{site.baseurl}}/attachments/ref_6q6Mj9CC/advanced-search.png)